drohen/js-canvas-boilerplate/README.md

 ## Set up

-- Make sure you've follow the early steps to install the following on your system:
+- Make sure you've followed the early steps to install the following on your system:
 	- NodeJS
 	- VSCode (with required extensions)
 	- Git